Apps72/Dev.Data/Doc/dbcmd/execute-scalar.md

 }
 ```

-> If no data are found, the result will be `null`.
+> If no data are found, the result will be `null` (for a nullable type) or the default value of this type (0 in the previous example).